Greiss makes 35 saves, Islanders beat Jets 4-1

 The Jets lost for the second time in three games in the New York area to start their season.
 Winnipeg lost 6-4 to the Rangers in their season opener Thursday, and beat the New Jersey Devils 5-4 in a shootout Friday.
 The Jets are opening the season on a four-game trip that wraps up Tuesday in Pittsburgh.

-After a scoreless first period, Bailey put on the Islanders on the board, tipping in a power-play goal at 1:51 of the second.
+After a scoreless first period, Bailey put the Islanders on the board, tipping in a power-play goal at 1:51 of the second.
 Anthony Beauvillier and Devon Toews picked up assists.

 It was the third straight game the Jets had allowed the opening goal.